mdnakibul/fresh-grocery-store-client/README.md

 Remember You Must Have to Log in If You Want to buy a product.
 You May Have To Wait A Few Second to Load Data.
+## Product Upload

+After Selecting the image wait a bit to upload it.
+If it is uploaded then choosen file will be empty and you are ready to hit the submit button

 ## Live Link
 https://fresh-grocery-store.web.app/